mysterytony/mysterytony.github.io/notes/stat231/chapter4.md

 In statistical estimation we use two models:

 1. A model for variation in the population or process being studied which includes the attributes which are to be estimated
-2. A model which takes in to account how the data were collected and which is constructed in conjunction which the model in (1)
+2. A model which takes in to account how the data were collected and which is constructed in conjunction with the model in (1)

 We use these two models for estimating the unknown attributes based on the observed data and determining the uncertainty in the estimates.
 The unknown attributes are usually represented by unknown parameters $\theta$ in the models or by functions of the unknown parameters.
 We have already seen in Chapter 2, that these unknown parameters can be estimated using the method of maximum likelihood and invariance property of maximum likelihood estimates.